Dinah the Pink Dinosaur: Background

-The statue weighs 4200 lbs and is composed of pink fiberglass.
+The statue weighs 4200 lbs and is composed of steel and pink fiberglass.
 It was originally built in 1958 to hold a sign for the Dine-A-Ville Motel and served this purpose until the motel went out of business and was demolished.
 It was later moved to a city park in the eastern part of town and now holds a sign welcoming visitors that reads "Vernal—Utah's Dinosaur Land".